cn23070/cn23070.github.io/_posts/2025-07-08-M8-Final-Reflection copy.md

 These discussions further deepened our insight as we critically analysed and openly debated relevant legal (both jurisdictional and non-jurisdictional) and social issues, along with the level of professionalism demonstrated by the computing professionals in the case.

-I also gained skills in formulating clear, focused research questions.
+I also gained skills in formulating clear, focused research questions and conducting literature reviews.
 I now understand how to critically evaluate sources, identify gaps in existing knowledge, and structure a review to support my research objectives.

-I explored different research designs (exploratory and conclusive), and learned to distinguish between qualitative, quantitative, and mixed methods approaches.
+Further, I explored different research designs (exploratory and conclusive), and learned to distinguish between qualitative, quantitative, and mixed methods approaches.
 Unit 4 introduced key qualitative data collection techniques such as case studies, focus groups, and observations, and highlighted the value of combining methods for richer insights.

 Throughout Units 5 to 12, I developed a comprehensive understanding of research methods, data analysis, and academic writing within the context of computing.
 I learned how to design effective data collection tools such as surveys and questionnaires, and gained practical skills in both qualitative and quantitative research techniques.
 I explored descriptive and inferential statistics, learning how to interpret data, test hypotheses, and draw meaningful conclusions.

 I also enhanced my ability to present data clearly through visualisation tools and dashboards, and to critically assess the validity, reliability, and generalisability of research findings.
 The focus on research writing helped me structure and communicate my ideas effectively, culminating in the development of a research proposal.
 I subsequently developed a structured **research proposal** (Assignment 2), which introduced a refined research topic that I intend to expand upon in my MSc dissertation.

 ![Research Proposal](/Modules/8/img/40.png)